Swiss Travel Pass Calculator: Find Your Best Option

 • Area Covered: Entire country

-• Lifts Included: Fully includes some (like Mt.
-Rigi), 50% off most others including Jungfraujoch and Schilthorn
+• Lifts Included: Lifts Included: Fully includes some (like Mt.
+Rigi and Stanserhorn), 50% off most others including Schilthorn.
+Jungfraujoch is ~33% off with the Swiss Travel Pass.

 • Public Transport: Unlimited national trains, buses, boats, trams, and even premium scenic trains (seat reservation fees still apply)